 2. Regulatory Barriers Have Slowed Biosimilar Uptake in the U.S. Compared to the European Union (EU)

 Despite the promise biosimilars hold for reducing drug costs, and ultimately health care costs, the U.S. regulatory process has not kept pace with scientific advances in drug development.
 As a result, the U.S. Food and Drug Administration (FDA) approved the first biosimilar in 2012 – six years after Europe’s first biosimilars – and has only approved a total of six biosimilars, compared with the more than 30 biosimilars approved in the EU.

 What’s more, as a result of litigation between drug companies in the U.S., only three of the six biosimilars that have been approved are available to patients.
 This is problematic, because without competition from biosimilars, most biologics do not have available alternatives that would apply pressure in the market and drive down costs.

 The panel agreed that paving a clearer pathway to FDA approval, as well as reducing biologic market exclusivity from 12 to seven years, would help speed lower-cost biosimilars to market.

 3. Increasing Biosimilar Competition and Innovation Can Benefit the U.S. Health System

 Biosimilars have shown the potential to help bend the cost curve in the EU, poised to save the system an estimated $44 billion by 2020.
-Despite this great promise, we need the regulatory processes in place to get us there.

 It is encouraging to see that the FDA, led by Commissioner Scott Gottlieb, is currently looking at reforms that focus on increasing competition, particularly through reducing approval times for drugs and addressing the approvals backlog.